kulics/koral/book-en/namespace.md

 ## Export
 To make it easier for us to manage the code, we must write our code in a namespace.
 We can expose it to external use through public attributes, or use private attributes to complete only our own business.

-Exported names can be nested in a loop so that functions can be split as effectively as folders, multiple namespaces need to be separated by `:`.
+Exported names can be nested in a loop so that functions can be split as effectively as folders, multiple namespaces need to be separated by `\`.

 E.g:
 ```
-name:space :>
+name\space :
 {
     space : #
     {